Space Channel 5: Part 2: Reception

-Upon its debut in Japan, Part 2 reached the top of sales charts.
-According to Mizuguchi, the game sold around 50,000 copies during its first week, then remained steady in the charts in subsequent weeks rather than the expected sharp drop-off of other games experiences.
-Unlike both Space Channel 5 and the studio's other title Rez, Part 2 for the PS2 was a commercial success; 150,000 units were sold in Japan alone.
+Upon its release in Japan, Part 2 topped sales charts.
+According to Mizuguchi, the game sold around 50,000 copies during its first week, then remained steady in the charts in subsequent weeks rather than the expected sharp drop-off of other titles.
+Unlike both Space Channel 5 and the studio's other title Rez, the PS2 version of Part 2 was a commercial success; 150,000 units were sold in Japan alone.

 The game received positive reviews from critics, receiving praise for its major improvements compared to its predecessor.
 Japanese gaming magazine Famitsu gave both versions of the game a score of 35 points out of 40.
 The magazine also inducted the game into their Platinum Hall of Fame.
 Game Informer writer, Justin Leeper, complimented the game for being harder than its predecessor and offering more replay value.
 Andrew Reiner provided a second opinion for Game Informer stating that Part 2—while not as memorable as the original—was still highly enjoyable.
 Brad Shoemaker of GameSpot, despite mechanical similarities, cited Part 2 as the better entry of the two due to added mechanics and the broader range of music despite uneven voice acting and singing.
 Shoemaker cited the guitar battle between Ulala and Pudding as one of the game's more amusing and noticeable highlights.